Ixiaohuihuihui/Tiny-Defect-Detection-for-PCB/README.md

 ## Note
 This project code is forked from https://github.com/DetectionTeamUCAS/FPN_Tensorflow.
 I have only made minor changes on this wonderful and clear project.
 Thanks for their perfect code.
 I can learn and apply it to a new problem.
 ##  PCB defect dataset
 The Open Lab on Human Robot Interaction of Peking University has released the PCB defect dataset.
-If you need to do experiments on this dataset, please contact the author (you can find his email on the website).
+If you need to do experiments on this dataset, please contact the dataset author.

 You can download at http://robotics.pkusz.edu.cn/resources/dataset/.